About Our Food Pantry

 - Cooking Matters: expand your cooking skills and recipe collection with Cooking Matters recipes.

-- Local Produce: we harvest produce from our community gardens in the summer months and use them to stock our food boxes, allowing for locally grown and fresh produce when possible.
+- Local Produce: we harvest produce from our community gardens in the summer months to stock our food pantry, allowing for locally grown and fresh produce when possible.

-- Premium Ground Beef: CP works with PBJ Cattle Company, a family owned and operated cattle company in Divide, Colorado, to offer high quality, locally raised, all-natural high-altitude grass-fed beef.
+- Premium Ground Beef: CP works with PBJ Cattle Company, a family owned and operated ranch in Divide, Colorado, to offer high quality, locally raised, all-natural high-altitude grass-fed beef.

 Parent / Caregiver Testimonials